Yes, this question occurred to today me as I was reviewing a tax return:

 Why do we care?

-As those of you who have attended our training on tax return analysis (click here to access online training), we focus on more than just number-crunching and filling out worksheets to understand the borrower and if a business, the operation.
+As those of you who have attended our training on tax return analysis (click here to access online training), we focus on more than just number-crunching and filling out worksheets to understand the borrower and their operations if they are a business.
 Going beyond the rule to add back amortization, and understanding what it means when you see it on the balance sheet, can help you understand the business.

-For example, Lenders Online Training LLC shows the asset ‘Intellectual Property’ because the company bought the intellectual property behind the online modules, manuals and other resources from the creator of those assets.
-Since the value of those assets is not declining, you will not see amortization expense nor will you see accumulated amortization on the balance sheet.
+For example, in our own company, Lenders Online Training LLC, our records show the asset ‘Intellectual Property’ because the company bought the intellectual property we use to develop our online modules, manuals, and other resources from the creator of those assets.
+Since the value of those assets is not declining, you will not see amortization expense nor will you see accumulated amortization on our balance sheet.

 If over several years you see the Intellectual Property amount drop, then perhaps it is dropping in value.
-That would be true if the modules were never updated as tax law changes, for example.
-Of course, that is not happening.
+That would be true if the modules were never updated as tax laws change, for example.
+Of course, we keep our intellectual property current.